bloomberg/bde_verify/doc/index.rst

    (``BloombergLP``).
 Appearances of the old name, elaborated or not, will be replaced by the specified new value.
 E.g., ``append refactor name(bdetu_DayOfWeek::Day::BDET_WEDNESDAY,e_WEDNESDAY)``.
+   Macro names may also be replaced this way; just specify the old and the new.

    * ``RX01``
      Errors in the refactor specification (not in the examined files).